Employment Projections Frequently Asked Questions

 How often are the projections updated and where are they published?

 The economic, employment, and labor force projections are updated annually; the most recent projections are for 2018–28 and were released on the BLS web site on September 4, 2019.
 The projections also are published in the Monthly Labor Review at the same time as the release.
+The employment projections for 2019-29 are expected to be released on Tuesday, September 1, 2020.

 What is the time horizon for BLS projections?